 If you think of the job description requirements as more of a starting point than an ironclad list of requirements, it can help remove some of that mental block to applying to a job that may seem like a reach.
 While some things may be non-negotiable, other things may be more flexible if you have equivalent skills or experience.
 For example, if a job description calls for a Bachelor’s degree but you have an Associate’s and a number of skills related to the job, don’t let that scare you off.
 Just make sure you emphasize the qualities and skills that you do have to support the job description.

 And as always, it’s important to make sure you’re tailoring your resume and cover letter to match the job you want.
-Your resume is your one opportunity to make a connection with a hiring manager, who is probably sifting through hundreds of resumes per week.
+(If you need some good tips on how to write a stellar cover letter, The Marketing Helpline put together this awesome guide) Your resume is your one opportunity to make a connection with a hiring manager, who is probably sifting through hundreds of resumes per week.
 Your resume should communicate results.
 Paint a picture of what you did and what the outcome was.
 Be specific.
 Instead of just writing that you worked in sales, Tell a more compelling story by adding details like: “Brought in $300,000 of new business in Q4 through my outreach”.

 Focus your job search on careers in which you are truly interested.
 There is no need to apply for jobs that do not meet your requirements.
 The more effort you put into applying for the jobs you are truly passionate about, the greater chance you have of landing the job of your dreams.